-Crested geckos were “rediscovered” around 1994.
-From that point onwards, their popularity as pets has gradually expanded.
+Eyelash crested gecko was “rediscovered” around 1994.
 In this blog, you will know a few things about crested geckos.

 Crested geckos are a low-support pet, appropriate for kids or beginner reptile owners who have a short period to give to their regular care.
 One of their particular highlights is their eyelashes, which is the reason they are once in a while called eyelash crested gecko.
 These reptiles hail from New Caledonia, an island nation off the seaside area of Australia.

 Crested geckos arrive in various types of colors and markings (transforms).
 They get their name from the bordered peak that starts over their eyes and runs down their necks and backs, however, the size of the peak fluctuates.